 Based on this interview, both the student and the agency representative must return forms confirming or declining acceptance of the placement to the Director of Field Placement.

-If a student is denied a placement following an interview, a second agency referral is made and the above process is repeated.
+If a student is denied a placement following an interview, a second agency referral is made, and the above process is repeated.

 If a student is denied a placement by two field instructors following interviews, the student must meet with the Director of Field Placement to discuss reasons for the rejections.
 If the rejections are based on inappropriate attire, lack of professionalism, inability to articulate their stated goals or other challenges, the Director of Field Placement will meet with the student to discuss his/her readiness for the field and offer suggestions that may include the student postponing admission to field placement.